 All Year Round Comfort

 Both cottages have: luxury of oil fired underfloor heating and also an electric towel rail in the shower rooms.
 They are tastefully tiled throughout in slate with colourful rugs adding a homely feel.
 The bedrooms have wooden floors.
-Both upstairs bedrooms have dormer windows giving a spectacular sea view northwards looking up as far as north wales.
-Both cottages also have a private patio area outside with tables, chairs and b.b.q.
+Both upstairs bedrooms have dormer windows giving a spectacular sea view northwards looking up as far as north Wales.
+Both cottages also have a private patio area outside with tables, chairs and B.B.Q.
+Well behaved dogs are welcome at £20 per week extra.
+Sorry no smokers.

 We provide free of charge: